How to Make UGC Ads That Don’t Look Like Ads

 Natural lighting: Window light, outdoor lighting, or standard room lighting.
 Avoid three-point lighting setups or obvious ring lights (unless they’re visible in frame as part of the creator’s setup).

 Phone-quality video: Modern smartphones shoot in high resolution, but the footage has a distinct look compared to cinema cameras.
-Slight digital noise, specific depth-of-field characteristics, and subtle lens distortion all signal “shot on phone.”
+Slight digital noise, specific color science, and handheld stability create the authentic phone-shot aesthetic.

 Editing Style and Pacing